archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/Nissan_R34_GTR_README.txt

 - Changed tire thermal model version, temperature load biasing
 - Changed steering ratio
 - Changed suspensions.ini syntax from POS0 to POS_A etc.

-!!!IMPORTANT!!!

-Shaders patch 0.2.2+ required!
-Requires JDM Pack DLC by Kunos!

-!!!IMPORTANT!!!

-Includes:
-BNR34 V-spec

-Credits:
-Physics by Arch
-Everything else by Kunos Simulazioni

-Special thanks:
-Ma7heus for creating the original 3D model back when the car was a mod MisterCognac for suspension measurement, data, advice and testing (R33) AshNismo for suspension measurement, data, advise and testing (R32) Kade for assisting in figuring out the electrical systems Venitros for driving opponent cars during testing baker7498, stereo, mclarenf1papa and Leonardo Ratafiá and many others for help

-RECOMMENDED VISUALS AND SOUND

-GT-R V-spec = KS Skyline R34